mdda/corenlp-java-server/README.md

 The server should be visible at [http://localhost:4567/ping](http://localhost:4567/ping).

-And an example parse via [http://localhost:4567/test?txt="This is a test of the Stanford parser."](http://localhost:4567/test?txt="This is a test of the Stanford parser.") , where you may need to replace the spaces in the txt string as '%20'.
+And an example parse via [http://localhost:4567/test?txt="This is a test of the Stanford parser."](http://localhost:4567/test?txt="This is a test of the Stanford parser."), where you may need to replace the spaces in the txt string with ```%20```.

 ## Requirements

 Needs ```java``` and ```sbt``` (unless someone else wants to suggest a ```pom.xml```).

-On Fedora, these can be installed with :
+On Fedora, these two tools can be installed with :

 ```
 yum install java-1.8.0-openjdk-devel sbt
 ```

+In ```Main.java``` the code makes use of Java 8 closures, but it shouldn't be hard to re-do this to be compilable under previous Java versions.

 ## License

-Since this embeds the GPL 2(+) CoreNLP project, all modifications and extensions will also be GPL 2(+).
+Since this embeds the GPL2(+) CoreNLP project, all modifications and extensions will also be GPL2(+).

 Note that simply using this as a REST API service doesn't mean a client using the HTTP API must be GPL.
 If that were Stanford's intention,